Addison's disease

 • Are there brochures or other printed material I can have?
 What websites do you recommend?

-Don't hesitate to ask other questions as well.
+Feel free to ask other questions as well.

 What to expect from your doctor

-Your provider may ask:
+Your healthcare professional may ask:

 • Do you have symptoms all the time or only sometimes?